lgc13/LucasCosta_portfolio/react/WeekPlan.md

 Literally '''everything''' subject to change

+---- tell them about creating themselves a wiki, places to write down cmds, etcs

 For other weeks see the [[QTP Curriculum]] page.
 Click [[React Week Two | here]] to go to the next week